mdcrosby/animal-ai/README.md

 ## Version History

+- v2.2.0 Health and Basic Scripts
+  - Switched to health-based system (rewards remain the same).
+  - Updated overlay in play mode.
+  - Allow 3D hot zones and death zones and make them 3D by default in old configs.
+  - Added rewards that grow/decay (currently not configurable but will be added in next update).
+  - Added basic Gym Wrapper.
+  - Added basic heuristic agent for benchmarking and testing.
+  - Improved all other python scripts.
+  - Fixed a reset environment bug when resetting during training.
 - v2.1.1 bugfix
   - Fixed raycast length being less then diagonal length of standard arena
 - v2.1 beta release